 Harrison is internationally known for his large-scale, site-specific architectural sculpture.
-For the Missoula Art Park, Harrison will exhibit site-specific wire-mesh house structures that continue his exploration of his architecturally based work.
+For the Missoula Art Park, Harrison created site-specific wire-mesh house structures that continue his exploration of his architecturally based work.
 The concept for his installation juxtaposes and stacks small and large iconic house forms with human scale and bright colors.
-Harrison invites the Missoula community to contribute material—brick, stone, porcelain—to fill the interior space.
+Harrison invited the Missoula community to contribute material—brick, stone, porcelain—to fill the interior space.
 The accumulation of house forms suggests a community, giving voice to the adage that celebrates collective action.Learn More

 Exhibits featured in the Art Park:

 Jay Laber: Reborn Rez Wrecks

 MAM invites the public to experience Jay Laber: Reborn Rez Wrecks in the Missoula Art Park.
 Jay Laber (Amskapi Pikuni/Blackfeet, 1961–2019), passed away last year and left a strong legacy of public artwork.
 When he was three years old, Laber’s family left Montana after the devastating flood of 1964.
 When Laber returned to Montana in the late 1990s, he enrolled at Salish Kootenai College in Pablo to study forestry.
 After taking art classes on the side, he began making sculptures of warriors, dancers, and wildlife out of discarded car parts.
 Laber’s innovative sculptures depict traditional Native culture using found and salvaged metal.
 “It’s a new twist on an old tradition…to make things out of whatever was handy, and that was handy,” Laber said.